-Kelley Drye & Warren LLP has promoted nine attorneys to special counsel and elected four new partners, effective July 1, 2017.
+Kelley Drye & Warren LLP has promoted eight attorneys to special counsel and elected three new partners, effective July 1, 2017.

 Lew Rose, firm managing partner said, “Kelley Drye’s new special counsel have exceptional advocacy skills and are dedicated to achieving the best outcomes for our clients.
 These promotions reflect the firm’s commitment to recruiting and developing talent to fulfill our vision for the future.
 We congratulate our new partners and special counsel.”